BAFTA TV Awards 2018: winners in full

 Dispatches: Syria’s Disappeared The Case Against Assad

-Panorama Undercover: Britain’s Immigration Secrets
+WINNER: Panorama Undercover: Britain’s Immigration Secrets

 Exposure: White Right: Meeting the Enemy